This page contains information regarding:

 Previous training and work experience will be evaluated through student performance on course objectives.
 Students who demonstrate proficiency in a particular skill will be advanced to successive skill levels.
 Persons (such as veterans) with significant previous training or experience may be able to complete all objectives in less than the prescribed time.
 Students may challenge course competencies by making arrangements with the program instructor or department head.

 Class Attendance is Required.
 Students are expected to be in class every day.
 An absence will be recorded as unexcused if the training department is not notified within one-half hour past the expected class starting time.
-Unexcused absences exceeding 10 hours in 8 weeks of class time will result in probation.
-Continued unexcused absences may result in dismissal from training.
+Unexcused absences exceeding 10 hours within 8 weeks of class time or more than three tardies results in attendance probation and continued unexcused absences may result in dismissal from training.
 To remain in good standing, a student must be in attendance for 85% of the available program hours.
 A student who is not in good standing cannot receive student loan funds, federal financial aid, or a certificate.

 Leave of Absence